Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk/about.md

 ### Methods support

-Almost each component is capable of checking whether its method is supported by the current Web Apps version or not.
+Almost each component is capable of checking whether its method is supported by the current Telegram Mini Apps version or not.
 To check if some methods are supported, developer should use the component instance `supports()` function.
 For example:

 ```typescript